2016 German Masters

+Kyren Wilson in the semi-finals of the German Masters 2016.

 The 2016 German Masters (officially the 2016 918.com German Masters) was a professional ranking snooker tournament that took place between 3–7 February 2016 at the Tempodrom in Berlin, Germany.
 It was the fifth ranking event of the 2015/2016 season.

 The defending champion Mark Selby lost 3–5 against Stephen Maguire in the last 16.

 Martin Gould won the first ranking title of his professional career, defeating Luca Brecel 9–5 in the final.
 German referee Maike Kesseler officiated at her first ranking final.

 Prize fund

 The breakdown of prize money for this year is shown below: